digrouz/docker-nginx/README.md

 * `fcgi` will configure a vhost with support for FastCGI like spawn-fcgi.
 * `nextcloud` will configure a vhost with support for Nextcloud.
 * `proxy` will configure a vhost that will allow to proxy a given host and port.
+* `spotweb` will configure a vhost with support for Spotweb.
 * `custom` will configure a vhost from a provided vhost config file `/docker-entrypoint.d/07-custom-http(s).conf`

 ## Notes